 Not all doctors are familiar with the condition and may pass off your discomfort as normal menstrual pains, which can be a frustrating experience.
 Many symptoms of endometriosis are similar to the signs of some forms of cancer.
 This makes it extremely important to receive proper diagnosis, and be familiar with some of the risks associated with endometriosis and cancer.

 While greater public awareness on the matter has helped, experts suggest that it can take as much as nine years before a woman receives a proper diagnosis.
 If you are unsure of what to say to your doctor, you may want to establish a script beforehand to ensure that you express all your key points out to your doctor.
-Find out more about keeping a pain diary and other tips when talking to your doctor about your endometriosis symptoms at Talking to Your Doctor about Endometriosis.
+Find out more about keeping a pain diary and other tips when talking to your doctor about your endometriosis symptoms in Talking to Your Doctor about Endometriosis.